Get paid to nap and how it actually works in 2026

 It’s not a consistent income stream, but if you love travel, it’s a fun side hustle that mixes leisure with small pay.

-Payouts are lower ($50–$150 for a testing phase), but this is one of the easiest ways to enter the “paid napping” space since requirements are minimal.
-Also, sleep apps are a great way to make money in college as you’re not required to disrupt your sleep schedule for the testing phase, and you can do it alongside your studies.
+Also, testing apps for sleep are a great way to make money in college as you’re not required to disrupt your sleep schedule for the testing period, and you can do it alongside your studies.

-Occasionally, wellness companies run programs where sleep product testers receive sleep teas, CBD oils, or melatonin supplements to evaluate if they provide better sleep.
 You’re not obliged to provide a report praising the product if it didn’t work or improve your productivity.
 Stay honest in your feedback to get more side hustle gigs like that.

 These are usually short-term gigs paying $30–$200.
 Also, you get free sleep-related products to take with you.